-Disclosure: All physicians contributing to this guide for patients are actively treating COVID patients and are focused on early, home-based delivery of medical treatment options unless critical care in hospital is determined to be urgently needed.
+Disclosure: All physicians contributing to the treatment protocols in this guide for patients are actively treating COVID patients and are focused on early, home-based delivery of medical treatment options unless critical care in hospital is determined to be urgently needed.
 The contributors have no financial ties with any pharmaceutical company or product suggested in the treatment algorithms.